zhanglu295/MLpred/README.md

 ```
 -g1 The prefix of genotype files (without .bed) of training set
--g2 prefix of genotype files (without .bed) of validation set
+-g2 The prefix of genotype files (without .bed) of validation set
 -g3 The prefix of genotype files (without .bed) of test set
 ```